 \section{Abstract}

 We consider steady states of the incompressible Euler equation on two-dimensional domains.
 For non-radial analytic steady states on bounded simply connected domains, it was shown previously that there must be a global functional relationship between the stream function and the vorticity.
-We show that this does not extend to smooth functions even when further structural assumptions are imposed, such as the Morse condition or Arnold's stability criterion.
-In fact, we show that generic steady states with multiple critical points can be perturbed to a smooth steady state with no (single-valued) functional relation between the stream function and the vorticity.
-As a consequence, there are "branches" of the set of smooth steady states that are isolated from analytic steady states.
-In some cases, these branches can even consist entirely of (linearly) stable steady states.
+We show that this does not extend to smooth functions, even under further structural assumptions such as the Morse condition or Arnold's stability criterion.
+More precisely, we show that a broad class of steady states with multiple critical points can be perturbed to smooth steady states for which the vorticity is not a single-valued function of the stream function.
+We also establish an analogous flexibility result near the cellular flow on the flat torus, which is a degenerate case.
+As a consequence of our constructions, there are "branches" of smooth steady states that are isolated from analytic ones.
+In some cases, the resulting isolated branches can even consist entirely of linearly stable steady states.